 So what if meditation isn’t my particular gateway to nirvana?
 Everyone’s path of inspiration is different.
-I, like some seeking souls, enjoy exploring the psycho-spiritual realms, but sometimes I’d rather organize my closet.
+Sometimes I enjoy exploring the psycho-spiritual realms, but sometimes I’d rather organize my closet.

 Who cares if I’m no expert at meditation?
-It’s more than undermining to assume I should be good at everything I try.
+It’s more than undermining to assume everyone should be good at everything.
 God knows (and so does Choid), I’m not good at many things, yet I’m exceptionally skilled at recognizing the glass half-empty.

 Big deal if Choid keeps me neurotic and full of angst?
-If I were merely a perpetually perky parts model, this would be a vapid boring blog all about nail products and celebrity encounters.
+If I were merely a perpetually perky parts model, this would be a boring blog only about nail products and celebrity encounters.

 Why not have Choid steer the wheel from time to time?
 Sure, I’d prefer him to take a backseat, but that never stops the bastard from insisting I take the Highway to Hell, while he points out warnings ahead, grumbles about my poor driving skills, complains about the other drivers, and reminds me I’m LATE and may never arrive…

 Whether I like it or not, Choid is along for the ride.
-But it’s my choice to either tune into his backseat direction, or turn up the volume in the front seat to drown out all that noise with a sweet song.
+But it’s my choice to either tune into his backseat direction, or turn up the volume in the front seat to drown out his noise with a sweet song.

 With every part and all my heart,

 Believe it or not, Choid can’t find a problem with this product!